TIC3001-AY2425S2/peerprep-g02/matching-service/README.md

 2. From project root `cd match-service/provisioning` then `docker compose up` to start matching service

 ## How the matching works
-1. Retrieve all existing unique category + complexity combinations.
+1. Retrieve all existing unique category + complexities combinations.
 2. Create queues for all of these combinations and additional queue for each category.
-3. Whenever a player queues for a category + complexity, send a message containing the player matchmaking details to that queue.
+3. Whenever a player queues for a category + complexities, send a message containing the player matchmaking details to that queue.
 4. If another player chooses the same combination, we now have 2 players matchmaking details being sent into 1 queue and can now match them up.
 5. If a queue continues to only have a single player in it, the player is then brought to the category queue where players of different complexities but same category will match each other.